Best Smart Bidet Toilet Seats 2026: TOTO Wins

 What We Love

-- EWATER+ self-sanitization — bowl and wand misted with electrolyzed water after every use
+- EWATER+ self-cleaning mists the wand and bowl with electrolyzed water after every use

 What Could Be Better